7 Foolproof Tricks for Wearing White This Summer

 Wash your washing machine before summer hits

 No matter how diligently you sort your laundry, if you never clean your washing machine, your whites still might come out dingy.
 Add liquid chlorine bleach to your washer’s dispenser and run the machine on a long cycle with hot water.
 If the smell of bleach lingers, run another water-only cycle.
-These are other laundry mistakes you might not realize you’re making.

 Wash whites like this